digabi/exam-engine/README.md

 ## Preview

-The `ee` client can be run with `yarn ee`.
+The `ee` client can be run with `npm run ee`.
 So to preview an exam, run

 ```
-$ yarn ee preview path/to/exam.xml
+$ npm run ee preview path/to/exam.xml
 ```

 ## Compilation